WICG/ua-client-hints/README.md

     approach.

-User agents will attach the `Sec-CH-UA` header to every secure outgoing request by default, with a value that includes only the major version (e.g. "`Chrome 69`").
+User agents will attach the `Sec-CH-UA` header to every secure outgoing request by default, with a value that includes only the significant version (e.g. "`Chrome; 69`").
 Servers can opt-into receiving more detailed version information in the `Sec-CH-UA` header, along with the other available Client Hints, by delivering an `Accept-CH` header header in the usual way.